sonia-kwak/sonia-kwak.github.io/src/pages/game-of-lives/index.md

 date: "2017-06"
 title: "Game of Lives"
 minibio: "A Virtual Reality game that aims to foster empathy for social issues."
-description: "A story-telling VR game inspired by the best “walking simulators” that will challenge you to see the world from other people’s eyes.
+description: "A story-telling Virtual Reality game that challenges the player to see the world from other people’s eyes.
 Winner of the first Isobar International Hackathon."
 tags: ['game design']
 team: "André Trevisani, Cristiano Dalbem, Diego Cunha, Diego Tomasi, Leonardo Schenfeld, Victória Aiello"
 cover: "./cover.png"